annaaksenov/m3-1023-code-solutions/express-delete/express-delete-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is the significance of an HTTP request's method?
+They are means of communication between the server and the client.

 ## Notes